ono-midori/ono-midori.github.io/techs/zguide.md

 The client then applies updates to its own state snapshot.

-It’s a simple model that exploits ZeroMQ’s own internal queues.
-Here’s the server:
+It's a simple model that exploits ZeroMQ's own internal queues.
+Here's the server:

 ```c++
 //  Clone server - Model Two